 Afterwards, I tried making a game in Java with simple graphics.
 It was a 2D puzzler, similar to chip's challenge.
 Unfortunately, I lost the code for this game, and cannot recover any screenshots, so I do not have anything to show for it.

-The game never got finished for that matter; the game was coded using a java applet system, which at the time was very difficult to get running as a stand alone program.
-Because of this, I would have been forced to rewrite the game's code to make it a stand alone.
+The game was far from finished. additionally, the game was coded using a java applet system, which at the time was very difficult to get running as a stand-alone program.
+Because of this, I would have been forced to rewrite most of the game's code.
 I decided to move on to another project instead.
-That next project was Planar.
+This next project was Planar.

-I have a long history with game development and looking back on it all, I am dissapointed that I did not notice my own passion for it.
-I never considered making it my career and if I had I may not have gone off to study physics at all.
+I have a long history with game development and looking back on it all, I am dissapointed that I did not notice my own passion for it, a lot earlier than when I did.
+I had not considered making it my career and if I had I may not have gone off to study physics at all.
 Still, I believe it is never too late to chase down your passion.
 I know I will chase down mine.